Scale and density: 374 homes: 273 new and 101 refurbished, 200dph - first two phases of 765 home masterplan

 The first two phases of the Kings Crescent Estate masterplan involve the creation of 269 new homes and the refurbishment of 101 existing homes as well as significant public realm improvements.

-Common aspects to all three buildings include front door-accessed ground floor units, generous communal entrances and the incorporation of large amenity space for family units.
-The architecture for these buildings aims to bridge the gap between strong, confident buildings fit for higher density living, and fine grain detailing, with attention paid to proportion, scale and elegance of the facades to bring a human scale to the design.
+The architecture of the three new buildings aims to bridge the gap between strong, confident buildings fit for higher density living and fine grain detailing, with attention paid to proportion, scale and elegance.

-Elevations, massing and detailing are intended to subtly respond to the variety of contexts including the surrounding late Victorian townscape of 19th-century terraced and semi-detached housing as well as the existing post-war estate buildings whilst maximizing views of Clissold Park to the west.
+Elevations, massing and detailing are intended to subtly respond to the variety of contexts including the surrounding late Victorian townscape of 19th-century terraced and semi-detached housing as well as the existing post-war estate buildings whilst maximising views of the park.

-Internally, layouts have been designed from the inside out to ensure they are flexible and adaptable.
-Homes benefit from high ceilings with large, high-performance, anodised windows and doors providing access to generous recessed balconies and terraces which are envisioned as an extension of the living space.
-Rooftop units are generally provided as family homes to allow for provision of generous amenity space in the form of roof terraces.
+Internally, homes have been designed from the inside out to ensure they are flexible and adaptable.
+Homes benefit from high ceilings with large, high-performance, anodised windows and doors providing access to recessed balconies and terraces which are envisioned as an extension of the living space.
+Family homes are located at roof level with generous open terraces.

 Kings Crescent Estate forms a pivotal piece of the wider London Borough of Hackney's estate programme and demonstrates that local-authority led regeneration and the creation of high-quality, affordable housing is both achieveable and sustainable.